kirana-bergstrom/DCI-distributions/README.md

 ```

 ## License
-This code is released under the [Your License] License.
+This code is released under the MIT License.
 See the LICENSE file for details.

 ## Contact
 For any inquiries or assistance, please contact Kirana Bergstrom at kirana.bergstrom@ucdenver.edu.